LINDSEY!” The Professor shouted in despair as the monster carried her high into the sky.

 There was nothing Kirsteen or even the Professor could do to help Lindsey however.
 The Professor tried to jump over thirty feet using his Vampiric strength to catch the Demon, but the monster was too high, and the Professor simply went crashing back down.

-As the Professor made it over the hill however, several hideous undead Demons suddenly came crawling out of the ground.
+As the Professor made it over the hill however, several hideous undead Demons suddenly came crawling out of the ground on the other side.
 The monsters were utterly hideous in appearance.
 Their skin was rotting, and slimy, whilst their teeth were long, thin, white and extremely strong.
 They had no eyes and long, grey flowing hair.
 About twenty of the monsters in total emerged from the ground.

 The Professor bared his fangs and ran into the monsters.
 He tossed three of them through the air and punched a hole in another’s chest, tearing its heart out, before throwing him to the others.